- Our Story

 - St Philip's Christian College Newcastle History

 For the Whole of Their Life.

 St Philip’s Christian College was founded in 1982 by the vision and efforts of the leaders and people of St Philip’s Anglican Church, Waratah.
 The founders passionately believed in the need for an independent school that would develop the 'whole child' - intellectually, socially, physically and spiritually; a school that would maintain high academic and behavioural standards and at the same time effectively proclaim the liberating truth of the Christian Gospel.

 Classes commenced on 4th February, 1982 in renovated areas within the Church facilities.
 The College catered for students from Kindergarten to Year 7 during 1982.
 Each year thereafter, another academic year was added up to Year 10 in 1985.
 Year 11 classes commenced in 1988 with the first H.S.C. candidates being presented in 1989.
-The College now has over 1100 students enrolled from Preschool to Year 12.

 Up until 1984, the College operated entirely at the church site.
 During 1984 the present site was purchased and occupied.
 From then on, all further developments took place on this site.
 Historic Sparke House became the administration centre for the College with temporary transportable classrooms being used initially.
 Adjoining house blocks have since been purchased to increase the College grounds for building and playground usage.
 A detailed master plan has been developed and is being progressively achieved in order to provide first class facilities for St Philip’s students.